cloudpetticoats/cloudpetticoats/README.md

 ![](https://komarev.com/ghpvc/?username=cloudpetticoats&color=blueviolet&style=for-the-badge)

 A master student in **computer science**, planning to pursue a Ph.D. in the future.

-Research interests include **edge computing, reinforcement learning, resource scheduling, semantic communications, and graph neural networks**.
+My research interests include **edge computing, reinforcement learning, resource scheduling, semantic communications, and graph neural networks**.

-For those in similar fields, feel free to connect on social media; please reach out via email first.
+For those in similar fields, feel free to connect on social media, We can exchange ideas and collaborate with each other.
+Please reach out via email first.

 ✉️Email: zhanghaishuo2002@foxmail.com
 <!--